Atlanta Gay Travel

 Mary’s

-Mary’s is among the most popular Atlanta gay bars for being an all-around inclusive, queer-friendly space.
+Mary’s is among the most popular gay bars in Atlanta for being an all-around inclusive, queer-friendly space.
 It’s a smaller venue, but it feels magically cozy.

 Everyone raves about the Thursday evening drag shows at Mary’s.
-They are by far the best gay bar in Atlanta for drag shows!
 They also host “Mary-oke” karaoke nights on Wednesdays as well as disco and comedy nights.

 Upcoming events are listed on Mary’s Facebook Group.